 A Salford lad with a powerhouse voice who smashed the gates of classical music, becoming Britain's best-selling classical artist.

-Russell Watson's story reads like a modern fable.
-Growing up in a working-class family, he left school at sixteen to work in a factory, singing in pubs and clubs at night.
-His big break was anything but conventional: he was discovered singing 'Nessun Dorma' at a rugby league match.
-Dubbed 'The People's Tenor,' Watson bypassed the traditional opera route, releasing a debut album, 'The Voice,' that topped the UK charts and made him an instant, unlikely star.
-His crossover style—blowing operatic arias with pop production—drew criticism from purists but connected with millions.
-His career nearly ended in the late 2000s when he survived two life-threatening brain tumors, a battle he documented with raw honesty.
-His return to recording and performing cemented his status not just as a singer, but as a figure of remarkable resilience.
+Russell Watson topped the UK charts with his debut album 'The Voice,' bypassing the traditional opera route.
+Born in 1966, he left school at sixteen to work in a factory, singing in pubs and clubs at night.
+He was discovered singing 'Nessun Dorma' at a rugby league match.
+His crossover style—blending operatic arias with pop production—drew criticism from purists but connected with millions.
+In the late 2000s, he survived two life-threatening brain tumors.
+He returned to recording and performing, demonstrating remarkable resilience.

 1965–1980